Form: A multi-trunked shrub.

 Leaf retention: Deciduous.

-Growth rate: Moderate after first year when planted
+Growth rate: Moderate after the first year when planted in a favorable location.

 Mature Size: 6-12' high and 6-10' wide.